-Chubb insurance is our recommendation for high-value homes.
-Chubb is known for its high level of financial stability, strong customer service and coverages tailored to high net worth customers.
-For example, Chubb offers a cash settlement option: If your home is destroyed and you choose not to re-build it, you can opt for a cash payment of the amount Chubb would have paid to repair your home.
+Chubb insurance is our recommendation for people who own expensive homes.
+Chubb is known for its financial stability, strong customer service and coverages tailored to high-net-worth customers — for example, Chubb’s cash settlement option: If your home is destroyed and you choose not to re-build it, you can opt for a cash payment.

 The best-reviewed homeowners insurance companies in New York

-Whenever you're comparing homeowners insurance companies, it's crucial to strike a balance between lowest price, coverage options and dependability.
-In order to determine an insurance company's trustworthiness, we look at the company's NAIC complaint index, which measures how many complaints an insurer has received relative to its share of the market, J.D.
+In order to determine an insurance company's trustworthiness, we considered the company's NAIC complaint index, which measures how many complaints an insurer has received relative to its share of the market, J.D.
 Power customer satisfaction scores and ValuePenguin editor's ratings.

 Home insurance perils in New York: winds and storm surge

-As a coastal state on the Eastern Seaboard, New York is subject to hurricanes, nor'easters and other large storms that can wreak havoc on your home — especially if you live on Long Island, in New York City or in Lower Hudson Valley.
+As a coastal state on the Eastern Seaboard, New York is subject to hurricanes, nor'easters and other large storms that can cause damage to your home — especially if you live on Long Island, in New York City or the Lower Hudson Valley.

-However, damage due to flooding is almost never covered by a typical home insurance policy.
-If you live in a coastal zone or some other area with a high risk of flooding, you'll need to buy a separate flood insurance policy.
+However, damage due to flooding is not generally covered by your home insurance policy.
+If you live in a coastal zone or an area with a high risk of flooding, you'll need to buy a separate flood insurance policy.

 Other sources of damage from big storms, like hail and power outages, may or may not be covered by your insurance.
-Whether your home is protected from a particular incident will be covered depends on what coverages you included on your insurance policy, as well as the specific circumstances of the storm damage.
+Whether your home is protected from a particular incident depends on the coverages you choose and your insurance company, as well as the specific circumstances of the storm damage.

-How coronavirus affects homeowners insurance in New York
+How much is homeowners insurance in New York?

 We collected homeowners insurance quotes from 10 of the largest insurers in New York across every ZIP code in the state.
 Our sample home was built in 1968 and includes a dwelling coverage limit of $145,700, the median home price in the state.
 The insurers we included in our study were: